mlm20/terra-health-archetypes/spec.md

 - [X] Create `/archetype` backend route
 - [X] Construct system prompt (move to `shared/constants.ts`)
-- [ ] Add OpenAI credentials to `.env`
+- [X] Add OpenAI credentials to `.env` (OPENAI_API_KEY)
+- [X] Create a root-level configuration file (`llm.config.ts`) to specify text/image LLM models and their settings (e.g., DALL-E 3 quality, size, style); update services to use this config.
-- [X] Implement OpenAI call with retries + error handling
+- [X] Implement OpenAI call for text archetype generation with retries + error handling using configured model.
-- [X] Return archetype name, description, image prompt, and sliders
+- [X] Return archetype name, description, image prompt, and sliders from the text generation endpoint.
-- [ ] Extend frontend test page (`TerraDataViewerPage`) to call archetype generation endpoint and display LLM response.
+- [X] Extend frontend test page (`TerraDataViewerPage.tsx`) to call archetype generation endpoint and display LLM response.

 ### 🖼 Image Generation Pipeline

-- [ ] Add backend call to OpenAI image endpoint with style prompt
-- [ ] Stream or cache result for frontend display
+- [X] Create backend endpoint (`/api/archetype/generate-image`) that accepts an image prompt, calls OpenAI image API (using configured `dall-e-3` model and settings from `llm.config.ts`), and returns image data as a data URL.
+- [X] Frontend calls the text archetype generation endpoint (`/api/archetype/generate`) to get archetype details including the `imagePrompt`.
+- [X] Extend frontend test page (`TerraDataViewerPage.tsx`) to:
+    - [X] Call the `/api/archetype/generate-image` endpoint using the `imagePrompt`.
+    - [X] Display the generated image (from the data URL) in a new accordion section.
+    - [X] Handle loading and error states specifically for the image generation step.
-- [ ] Normalize aspect ratio, resolution, and style
+- [X] Normalize aspect ratio, resolution, and style (client-side display adjustments if needed, based on `1024x1024` image from `dall-e-3`).
-- [ ] Handle loading/error states gracefully on client
+- [X] Consider image caching strategy for frontend if URLs were temporary (currently using data URLs which are self-contained).

 ### 🖼 Frontend Flow – Frame by Frame